A Comparison of MOS spectroscopy with the NIRSpec MSA and other JWST Instruments

 |Background||Blocked by the MSA, with only a small amount of leakage, thereby achieving great sensitivity.||The entire background that passes through the blocking filter is dispersed, adding noise.||The entire background that passes through the blocking filter is dispersed, adding noise.
 The background of NIRCAM slitless observations is expected to have significant structure caused by the final shape of the pickup mirror illuminating the grism.|

-Table Note 1: The range of feasible angles for all instrument modes depends on the target pointing ecliptic latitude.
+Table Note: The range of feasible angles for all instrument modes depends on the target pointing ecliptic latitude.

 MOS and WFSS data

-Figures 1 and 2 show examples of data for the NIRISS and the NIRCam WFSS modes, respectively.
+Figures 1 and 2 show examples of data for the WFSS modes in NIRISS and NIRCam, respectively.
 These figures are from a Newsletter article (Vol 30 Issue 2) by Dixon and Willott showing a field of simulated galaxies based on position derived from CLASH (Cluster Lensing and Supernova Survey with Hubble) data, and the WFSS spectral images produce by the NIRISS WFSS observing mode.